-We spent the entire day there and had time to visit the Middle Eastern grocery store on our way out of town.
-Once we were home we were all left with a chill.
-This in-between season when it’s not really winter and it’s not quite spring yet sometimes leaves me scrambling for what to make.
 We needed something warm but not something heavy.
 I have been hunting for new ideas for Moroccan recipes and my mother-in-law suggested this shrimp soup.
-I was skeptical but in the end I loved it too.
+This isn’t a shrimp bisque because it’s thin like a soup.
+I was skeptical but in the end, I loved it too.

 - 1 medium onion grated

 - 3/4 c fresh or frozen shrimp (I use cocktail size)

 - pinch of saffron